TestCentricity/testcentricity_web/README.md

     end

-    # this method that takes a page name as a parameter and returns an instance of the associated Page Object
+    # this method takes a page name as a parameter and returns an instance of the associated Page Object
     def page_dispatcher(page_name)
       page = PageManager.find_page(page_name)
       raise "No page object defined for page named '#{page_name}'" unless page